 For those of us who believe that work would be better if it was more diverse and more inclusive, we can quote a plethora of correlations between great organisations and diversity.
 We can add another bunch of great research to demonstrate the correlations between innovation, creativity, and new ideas, and basic human confidence.
 In short, we feel confident knowing that we’re included, and welcome, and that we belong.
 That people we work with, want – and appreciate – our best contribution every day.

 So, from that foundation, with an absolute commitment to diversity and inclusion being good for business and good for people, we now have to stretch out beyond the old ways of learning and developing a better understanding of the topic.
 We have to move beyond leadership and into a space where every one of us plays an important role.

-The Domain project had great internal leadership at Domain (and we sincerely thank Ros Tregurtha, Jason Pellegrino, and Nic Barry for their sponsorship, their courage and their role in co-creation), great technology applied with humanity (and we sincerely value our partnership with Equal Reality in getting this right), and a serious challenge, rethink and reinvention of the old ways of unconscious bias training.
-If we want to make a step change in diversity and inclusion, we need to take a step change in how we make it relevant and real to every single person.
+The Domain project had great internal leadership at Domain (and we sincerely thank Ros Tregurtha, Jason Pellegrino, and Nic Barry for their sponsorship, their courage, and their role in co-creation), great technology applied with humanity (and we sincerely value our partnership with Equal Reality in getting this right), and a serious challenge, rethink and reinvention of the old ways of unconscious bias training.
+If we want to make a step-change in diversity and inclusion, we need to make a step-change in how we make it relevant and real to every single person.